ktorio/ktor-documentation/topics/Serving_Static_Content.md

 ## Sub-routes

-If we want to have sub-routes, we can nest `static` functions
+If we want to have sub-routes, we can nest `static` functions:

 ```kotlin
 static("assets") {